“I’m caught in something — a web!”

 The suggestion is that these are their actual bodies, not just their astral selves or whatever, and this must be some kind of physical experience, because they’re not allowed to touch each other.

-So if that’s the case, then what the hell are we looking at here?
+So if that’s the case, then what are we looking at here?
 Is this a place?
 Are there actual tunnels that you can walk through, from the outside world all the way up to the portal of Hell?
 Who hung the skeleton up on the wall?
 What lives down here, and why?

 And if you think about it, when Quentin finally emerges from this realm, he ends up in the woods somewhere in Collinsport.
 So I have to ask: Is Hell in Maine?
 Surely, somebody would have told us if Hell was in Maine.
 Wouldn’t they?

 Meanwhile, on Professor Stokes’ couch, Paul is maintaining one of those long sullen silences you see so often, among the shell-shocked and the recently deceased.

 Stokes tries to get through to him.
 “You must rid yourself of the shock of your experience,” he says.
 “Try to think of it as something that happened to someone else.”

 He pauses.
 “Now, tell me what happened to him,” Stokes urges.
 “To someone else.”

 Paul just keeps on staring into the atmosphere.
 Apparently “someone else” thinks that’s the dumbest thing that anyone’s ever said to him.
 That makes three of us now.

 And back to the netherworld, for a B-movie sequence designed to remind people that they’re not currently watching All My Children.
 Amanda drops her candle, which was inevitable, and then she gets confused and backs up into a sticky predicament.